provena/provena/README.md

     Set to 'true' for verbose output
 ```

 The central idea of this configuration approach is that each namespace/stage combination contains a set of files, which are gitignored by default in Provena, which are 'merged' into the user's clone of the Provena repository, allowing temporary access to private information without exposing it in git.

+Sample configuration files are provided in various spots to help get started, including the [template config repo](https://github.com/provena/provena-config-repo-template).

 ### Config path caching